luniehq/lunie/README.md

 yarn start local-testnet
 ```

-Import the account with the 12 word seed phrase you wrote down earlier.
+Once the app is running it will redirect you to the `Sign In` page.
+Here you need to select an account and input the password given (if you used the [auto build](#automatically); default `1234567890`).

 ### Running several nodes